victor25264/e-Portafolio/content/COM/week4/index.md

 date: 2025-10-25
 tags: ["Development", "OpenStack"]
 author: ["Victor"]
-description: "Cloud Native Technology Part 1"
+description: "Cloud native technologies are designed from the start to leverage the scalability and agility of cloud services."
 summary: "Cloud native technologies are designed from the start to leverage the scalability and agility of cloud services."
 cover:
     # image: "paper1.png"